llesoil/input_sensitivity/replication/code/README.md

 ## Replication - code

-We provide you some instructions, to launch the code resulting to the graphs printed in the paper.
+We provide you some instructions to launch the code resulting to the graphs printed in the paper.

 ## 1. Install Docker